Freeway Segments Will Make Vehicle Travel Safer

-Motorists will see new signs signaling they are entering and leaving a Safety Corridor, as well as signs that alert drivers that there will be zero tolerance for violations in a corridor.
+Motorists will see new signs signaling they are entering and leaving a Safety Corridor, as well as health and safety signage that alert drivers that there will be zero tolerance for violations in a corridor.
 As well as following signage like this, it is also important for every driver to take responsibility for their own driving, by making sure they are very familiar with the rules of the road.
 There are plenty of resources out there such as the Roadweb blog, that make important information like this accessible to everyone, so there’s no excuse.

 “There will be strict enforcement of driving laws with zero tolerance for violations,” said DPS Lt.
 Col. Daniel Lugo.
 “If drivers obey the speed limit and other laws, there will be fewer crashes.”